Tahir-Siddique/getsocial/README.md

 celery -A getsocial worker -l info celery -A getsocial beat -l info
 ```
+## Postman Collection
+The postman collection is available at `postman/GetSocial.postman_collection.json` that you can use to test apis by importing collection in Postman

 ## Testing
 To run the pytests, use the following command: